A Quiet Place on the Banks of the Neponset River

-Now, nearly 150 years later, the twenty-first century has burgeoned around this peaceful spot.
+Now, more than 150 years later, the twenty-first century has burgeoned around this peaceful spot.
 Still, the Cemetery has managed to preserve its identity as a green patch of nature, a place for quiet contemplation amidst the surrounding bustle and tumult.

 It is no accident that Cedar Grove Cemetery enjoys this distinction.
 Its Trustees, now and in the past, have made it a policy to maintain the natural beauty and protect its unique ecology while providing the community with those services for which it was organized.
 Today, in the early years of the twenty-first century, the Cemetery is, and will continue to be, committed to this policy.